Didrik Solli-Tangen: Eurovision 2010

 In 2009, Stockholm-based songwriter Hanne Sørvaag and composer Fredrik Kempe wrote for him My Heart Is Yours, for the 2010 national Eurovision selection.
 On 6 February Didrik won the national final at Oslo Spektrum, earning the right to represent Norway in Eurovision 2010.

 Being the host country representative, he qualified directly to the final, in which he performed in third position.
 At the end of the voting, he placed 20 out of 25 contestants.

-On 3 September 2010 Solli-Tangens second single "Best Kept Secret" was released under the record label Universal Records.
-The release of his debut-album, called "Guilty Pleasures", was on 1 November 2010.
+On 3 September 2010, Solli-Tangen's second single "Best Kept Secret" was released under the record label Universal Records.
+The release of his debut-album, called "Guilty Pleasures", was released on 1 November 2010.

 Melodi Grand Prix 2020

 In 2013, Fredrik Boström, Mats Tärnfors, Niclas Lundin and him wrote the song Out of Air.
-He and his brother Emil Solli-Tangen were chosen by NRK to participate in the Melodi Grand Prix 2020, the Norwegian national selection for Eurovision 2020.
-They were already prequalified for the final, but they performed the song for the first time in the second semifinal, on January 18, in Fornebu.
+He and his brother Emil Solli-Tangen were chosen by NRK to participate in the Melodi Grand Prix 2020, the Norwegian national selection for Eurovision Song Contest 2020.
+They were already prequalified for the final, but they performed the song for the first time in the second semifinal, on 18 January, in Fornebu.
 In the Grand Final, they performed second, after Raylee and before Magnus Bokn.
 They didn't qualify for the Gold Final, being eliminated by the juries.

 Maskorama

-In 2021, Didrik won Maskorama (Masked Singer Norway) as Snømonsteret (Snow Monster).
+Solli-Tangen won the 2021 edition of Maskorama, the Norwegian equivalent of The Masked Singer, disguised as the Snow Monster.